Scheduled at 8:00am in Cotton Creek I on Thursday, November 15 (2018).#17326

 - Attendees will be able to speak with other schools currently using our technology

-Administrative/Campus Policy, Assistive Technology, Faculty Instruction/Accessible Course Design, Including Accessibility in Curriculum, Information Technology, Legal, Uncategorized
+Accessible Course Design, Administrative/Campus Policy, Assistive Technology, Legal, Teaching about Accessibility in Curriculum, Uncategorized

 Michael Wood has been working in the Assistive Technology field for 13 years.
 He graduated with a Bachelor’s Degree in Business and Marketing before beginning his career in AT.
 Currently his position has him focusing on supporting students and educators in the Blindness, Low Vision and Reading/Writing areas by providing software and hardware to help individuals succeed with independence.